-For the Fiscal Year Ended June 30, 2019
+For the Fiscal Year Ended June 30, 2021

-MMTOF: Finding No. 2019-001
+MMTOF: Finding No. 2021-001

-Compliance Requirement According to the Measure M 20% reporting requirement outlined in the Memorandum of Understanding (MOU) between the operators and LACMTA, the "Grantee shall provide quarterly reports to LACMTA that are consistent with the annual Improvement Plan.
+Compliance Requirement According to the Measure M 20% Transit Operations Fund reporting requirement outlined in the Memorandum of Understanding (MOU) between the operators and Metro, the "Grantee shall provide quarterly reports to Metro that are consistent with the annual Improvement Plan.
 The quarterly reports are in addition to the annual Improvement Plan.
-LACMTA will compile GRANTEE's quarterly reports into a regional Measure M 20% Program update for the Measure M Independent Taxpayer Oversight Committee."
-The quarterly reports provided to Metro also describing how Measure M 20% funds are contributing to accomplishing the program objectives.
-In addition, LACMTA Program Manager emailed all operators on September 2017 to remind them of the requirements for the Measure M 20% Fund, including the quarterly report due dates to Metro's Local Programming Manager which should be no later than 45 days after the end of each quarter (i.e., Qtr.
+Metro will compile GRANTEE's quarterly reports into a regional Measure M 20% Program update for the Measure M Independent Taxpayer Oversight Committee."
+The quarterly reports provided to Metro also describing how Measure M 20% funds are contributing to accomplish the program objectives.
+In addition, the Metro Program Manager emailed all operators on September 2017 to remind them of the requirements for the Measure M 20% Fund, including the quarterly report due dates to Metro's Local Programming Manager which should be no later than 45 days after the end of each quarter (i.e., Qtr.
 1 - November 15, Qtr.
 2 - February 15, Qtr.
 3 - May 15, and Qtr.
 4 - August 15).
-Condition The City did not meet the deadline for submission of all quarterly reports for the reporting period ending June 30, 2019.
-The Quarter 1 report was due by November 15, 2018; however, the City submitted the report on February 28, 2019.
-The Quarter 2 report was due by February 15, 2019; however, the City submitted the report on February 28, 2019.
-The Quarter 3 report was due by May 15, 2019; however, the City submitted the report on August 7, 2019.
-The Quarter 4 report was due by August 15, 2019; however, the City submitted the report on October 30, 2019.
-This is a repeat finding from the prior fiscal year.
-Cause The staff member who completed the reports failed to submit the reports before the due date.
-It was an oversight as the Measure M Funds were relatively new to the City and had different reporting requirements than other funding sources.
-Effect The City was not in compliance with the reporting requirement for Measure M 20% outlined in the MOU between the City and LACMTA Recommendation We recommend that the City establish procedures to ensure that the quarterly reports are properly prepared and submitted before the due dates in accordance with the MOU between the City and LACMTA.
-Furthermore, we recommend that the City retain a confirmation of receipt by LACMTA to indicate the form was submitted in a timely manner.
-Management's Response It was due to an oversight as the Measure M Funds are relatively new and the reporting process is different than all other fund report requirements.
-Management is requiring that staff improve effort to submit reports on time.
-Finding Corrected During the Audit The City has submitted all quarterly reports.
-No follow up is required.
+Condition The City did not meet the submission deadline for three (3) out of four (4) quarterly reports for the reporting period ending June 30, 2021.
+The quarter 1 report was due by November 15, 2020; however, the City submitted the report on December 17, 2020.
+The quarter 2 report was submitted timely on February 11, 2021 which was due by February 15, 2021.
+The quarter 3 report was due by May 15, 2021 and the quarter 4 report was due by August 15, 2021; however, the City submitted both reports on June 15, 2021 and October 14, 2021, respectively.
+This is a repeat finding from the prior three (3) fiscal years.
+Cause The City stated that not all quarterly transit operating expenses are available, and/or posted in the financial system by the 15th of the month at the end of the quarter, which makes it difficult to reconcile quarterly expenditures to meet the deadline and provide accurate report data.
+The 4th quarter report is also problematic because a final reconciliation of all annual expenses occurs after August 31, as the City's fiscal year closes on that date.
+Effect The City was not in compliance with the reporting requirement for Measure M 20% outlined in the MOU between the City and Metro.
+Recommendation We recommend that the City establish procedures to ensure that the quarterly reports are properly prepared and submitted before the due dates in accordance with the MOU between the City and Metro.